Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Weeks 2-4: Pureed foods

-Long-term follow-up is essential for optimal results.
+Long-term follow-up and dietary support are essential for optimal outcomes.

 Risks and Potential Complications